 7 Phrases That Convey Empathy to Customers

 We have the 7 Phrases for Conveying Empathy in this 1-minute video that you can easily share with your employees!

-Before jumping into problem solving and before asking any questions, take a moment to acknowledge concern through genuine empathy.
+Before jumping into problem-solving and before asking any questions, take a moment to acknowledge concern through genuine compassion.
 When you do, you’ll put the customer at ease, establish rapport and improve the perception of your personal customer experience.

 Here’s a short video I created to explain more fully what I mean by acknowledging customer concern.
 It’s important to acknowledge concern when you’re trying to convey empathy and also when you’re dealing with unhappy customers.

 Watch this video.
 Share it with your employees.